-On March 3, 2021, we entered into an agreement (the "TotalEnergies JV Agreement") with TotalEnergies to create 50/50 joint ventures to develop anaerobic digester gas ("ADG") RNG production facilities in the United States.
-The TotalEnergies JV Agreement contemplates investing up to \$400.0 million of equity in production projects, and TotalEnergies and the Company each committed to initially provide \$50.0 million.
-Pursuant to the TotalEnergies JV Agreement, the Company and TotalEnergies have given each party a limited right of first opportunity to invest in ADG RNG projects they respectively originate.
-Currently, there is one ADG RNG joint venture project under construction pursuant to the TotalEnergies JV Agreement.
-This project is estimated to produce up to 1.1 million GGEs of RNG annually, all of which will be available to us for sale to the vehicle fuels market.
-During 2023, the Company recognized management fee revenue of \$0.3 million related to the joint venture with TotalEnergies.
+On March 3, 2021, we entered into an agreement (the "TotalEnergies JV Agreement") with TotalEnergies to create 50-50 joint ventures to develop ADG RNG production facilities in the United States.
+The TotalEnergies JV Agreement contemplates investing up to \$400.0 million of equity in production projects, and TotalEnergies and our Company each committed to initially provide \$50.0 million.
+Pursuant to the TotalEnergies JV Agreement, our Company and TotalEnergies have given each party a limited right of first opportunity to invest in ADG RNG projects they respectively originate.
+Currently, there are five ADG RNG projects in operation and one ADG RNG joint venture project under construction pursuant to the TotalEnergies JV Agreement.
+This project is estimated to produce up to 0.8 million GGEs of RNG annually, all of which will be available to us for sale to the vehicle fuels market.
+During 2024, we recognized management fee revenue of \$0.3 million related to the joint venture with TotalEnergies.